AtlasOfLivingAustralia/documentation/wiki/development/codeReviews.md

   1. how are exceptions handled?
   1. are the correct html attributes being used (e.g. title, not alt, to get a tooltip on a link)?
   1. Are environment specific values like URLs hardcoded?
+  1. Has any documentation (comments & javadoc) been updated to reflect the change?
 1. Review the unit tests
   1. Do they exist?
 Should they?
   1. Do they sufficiently cover the code being tested?